Club drug: Depressants/sedatives

 Methaqualone (Quaaludes) became increasingly popular as a recreational drug in the late 1960s and 1970s, known variously as "ludes" or "sopers" (also "soaps") in the U.S. and "mandrakes" and "mandies" in the UK, Australia and New Zealand.
 The drug was often used by hippies and by people who went dancing at glam rock clubs in the 1970s and at discos (one slang term for Quaaludes in the disco era was "disco biscuits").
 In the mid-1970s, there were bars in Manhattan called "juice bars" that only served non-alcoholic drinks that catered to people who liked to dance on methaqualone.
 Purported methaqualone is in a significant minority of cases found to be inert, or contain diphenhydramine or benzodiazepines.
 Methaqualone is one of the most commonly used recreational drugs in South Africa.
 It is also popular elsewhere in Africa and in India.
 Commonly known as Mandrax, M-pills, buttons, or smarties, a mixture of crushed mandrax and cannabis is smoked, usually through a smoking pipe made from the neck of a broken bottle.

 The depressant GHB (also used by assailants as a date rape drug, in which case they slip it into a victim's drink) is intentionally taken by some users as a party drug and club drug.

 Rohypnol (also used as a date rape drug) is a sedative/hypnotic that causes intoxication and impairs cognitive functions.
 This may appear as lack of concentration, confusion and anterograde amnesia.
 It can be described as a hangover-like effect which can persist to the next day.
 It also impairs psychomotor functions similar to other benzodiazepines and nonbenzodiazepine hypnotic drugs.

-The previously mentioned selection of drugs are generally categorized as club drugs by the media and the United States government, this distinction probably does not have an accurate correlation to real usage patterns.
-For example, alcoholic beverages (beer, wine, hard liquor) is generally not included under the category of club drugs, even though it is probably used more than any other drug at clubs, particularly those that are liquor-licensed nightclubs or bars.
+Although the previously mentioned drugs are generally categorized as club drugs by the media and the United States government, this distinction probably does not have an accurate correlation to real usage patterns.
+For example, alcoholic beverages (beer, wine, hard liquor) are generally not included under the category of club drugs, even though they are probably used more than any other drug at clubs, particularly those that are liquor-licensed nightclubs or bars.

+In 2023, California passed Assembly Bill 1013 which requires bars and nightclubs to provide drug checking strips for drinks.
+A similar bill is also being considered in Olympia, Washington for 2026.